PoisotLab/ms_metaweb_transfer/manuscript.md

 Finally, we downloaded the data from @Strong2014ImpNona, who mined various literature sources to identify trophic interactions in Newfoundland.
-This dataset had documented 25 interactions between mammals, only two of which were not part of our predictions, for a success rate of 92%.
-These two interactions were added to our predicted metaweb, with a probability of 1.
+This dataset documented 25 interactions between mammals, only two of which were not part of our predictions, resulting in a success rate of 92%.
+These two interactions were added to our predicted metaweb with a probability of 1.

-![Left: effect of varying the cutoff for probabilities to be considered non-zero on the number of number of unique links and on $\hat{L}$, the probabilistic estimate of the number of links assuming that all interactions are independant.
+![Left: effect of varying the cutoff for probabilities to be considered non-zero on the number of number of unique links and on $\hat{L}$, the probabilistic estimate of the number of links assuming that all interactions are independent.
 Right: effect of varying the cutoff on the number of disconnected species, and on network connectance.
 In both panels, the grey line indicates the cutoff $\rho = TK$ that resulted in the first species losing all of its interactions.](figures/figure-cutoffs.png){#fig:thresholds}

-Because the confidence interval on the infered trait space are probably an over-estimate, we decided to apply a thresholding step to the interactions after the data inflation [@fig:thresholds]. @Cirtwill2021BuiFoo highlight a number of strategies to threshold probabilistic networks.
+Because the confidence intervals on the inferred trait space are probably over-estimates, we decided to apply a thresholding step to the interactions after the data inflation [@fig:thresholds]. @Cirtwill2021BuiFoo highlight a number of strategies to threshold probabilistic networks.
 Their methods assume the underlying data to be tag-based sequencing, which represents interactions as co-occurrences of predator and prey within the same tags;
 this is conceptually identical to our Bernoulli-trial based reconstruction of a probabilistic network.
-We performed a full analysis of the effect of various cutoffs, and as they either resulted in removing to few interactions, or removing enough interactions that species started to be disconnected from the network, we set the threshold for a probability equivalent to 0 to the largest possible value that still allow all species to have at least one
+We performed a full analysis of the effect of various cutoffs, and as they either resulted in removing too few interactions, or removing enough interactions that species started to be disconnected from the network, we set the threshold for a probability equivalent to 0 to the largest possible value that still allow all species to have at least one